-On 11 February 2021, the Legal Practice Council invited comments from interested parties on the Department of Trade, Industry, and Competition's draft Legal Sector Code, 2021.
+On 22 July 2022, the Department of Trade, Industry, and Competition invited comments from interested parties on its draft Legal Sector Code, 2022.
 This submission was commissioned by business group Sakeliga.

 The desire for a diversity of legal practitioners and their participation in legal intercourse is not objectionable.
 Achieving this objective, however desirable it might be, must however not come at the expense of other, overridingly important considerations, such as the independence of the legal profession, the integrity of relationship between lawyers and their clients, of the independence of the judiciary, and the supremacy, in substance not merely form, of the Constitution and the Rule of Law.